 Brazil, Canada, Australia, the US, and Mexico are among the nations watching and waiting.

-Gin says his wholesale contacts in China are cautiously suggesting things are beginning to change, but it’s no easy fix.
+Gin's wholesale contacts in China are cautiously suggesting things are beginning to change, but it’s no easy fix.
 Even Chinese consumers with money in their pockets are finding it hard to source some of the imported luxury items they’ve become used to – European wines, imported meat and dairy products have joined the list along with lobster.

-"We managed to get a shipment away last Saturday, that was the last for the season, and we haven't even started the new season because of the lockdown here".
+"We managed to get a shipment away last Saturday, that was the last for the season, and we haven't even started the new season because of the lockdown here."

-“It’s a short term thing ,$60 a kilo for crayfish here isn’t as much as offshore, and you would really only be seeing maybe 100-200 kg a day or so moving in the market" he says.
+“It’s a short term thing ,$60 a kilo for crayfish here isn’t as much as offshore, and you would really only be seeing maybe 100-200 kg a day or so moving in the market" he said.

 -Asia Media Centre